idea-fasoc/fasoc/README.md

 1. Ensure your machine has the correct python version and all of the python modules required to run through the FASoC flow.
     - Requirements: Python 3.6/3.7 (packages getopt, math, numpy, os, re, shutil, subprocess, sys, smtplib, datetime, logging, matplotlib).
 Python versions below 3.6 are not supported.

-1. Ensure you have ssh keys setup for github
+1. Ensure you have ssh keys setup for github.
+Instructions for generating and adding ssh keys can be found [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 1. Clone the FASoC repository
     ```bash